Left Continue shopping

 • Painkillers like Ibuprofen, Citramon

-• Fever reducers like Paracetamol, Aspirin
+• Temperature discomfort reducers like Paracetamol, Aspirin

-• Heartburn meds like Gastal, Rennie
+• Heartburn products like Gastal, Rennie

 • Digestive aids like Loperamide, Smecta, Activated Charcoal